How do I Add RSS Feeds?

 RSS is a protocol that some sites have (e.g. all sites built on WordPress), and that allows applications like SocialBee to know when you published a new post.

-To import an RSS Feed, you will need to first identify the RSS Feed on the website you want to share from.
+To import an RSS Feed, you will need to first identify the RSS Feed on the website that you would like to share content from.
 See how to do this here.

 Once you have found the link, you are ready to tap into the honey!
-To do so, you will need to navigate to RSS, from the Content menu.
+To do so, you will need to navigate to the RSS tab, from the Content menu.
 Once you get there, click the “+ Add RSS” button.

 A pop-up will open, where you will be able to select the social profiles you want to add this feed to.
 You will also be able to choose the category you want to share the feed in.
 Then, you simply have to paste the URL into the “RSS URL” field.